 Frontier: Elite II

-1993 saw the release of Frontier: Elite 2 and a year or two after that, Frontier: First Encounters – both published by Gametek.
-I got involved with play testing Frontier: Elite 2 on the Amiga original when it was still a Konami title, as well as originally plotting the star chart that was included in the box.
+1993 saw the release of Frontier: Elite 2 (published by Konami and distributed by Gametek) and a year or two after that, Frontier: First Encounters (published by Gametek).
+I got involved with play testing Frontier: Elite 2 on the Amiga original when it was solely a Konami title, as well as originally plotting the star chart that was included in the box.
 But that’s another story for another website!